-The board will invest in its governing capacity as necessary and prudent to assure that the governance function is effective and efficient.
+The Board will invest in its governing capacity as necessary and prudent to assure that the governance function is effective and efficient.

-- The board will budget necessary funds to assure that the board and its members have the knowledge, skills and support necessary for excellent governance. - Training and retraining will be used as necessary to orient new members and candidates for membership, as well as to maintain and increase current member skills and knowledge. - b.
-External monitoring assistance will be used as necessary to enable the board to exercise confident control over organizational performance.
+- 1. The Board will budget necessary funds to assure that the Board and its members have the knowledge, skills and support necessary for excellent governance. - a.
+Training and retraining will be used as necessary to orient new members and candidates for membership, as well as to maintain and increase current member skills and knowledge. - b.
+External monitoring assistance will be used as necessary to enable the Board to exercise confident control over organizational performance.
 This includes but is not limited to a fiscal audit. - c.
-Stakeholder dialog strategies will be used as needed to ensure the board's ability to listen effectively to stakeholder viewpoints and values. - 2.
-Each board member shall receive as compensation for his/her services the sum of \$800 monthly, except for the Chair, who shall receive the monthly sum of \$1,120.
+Stakeholder dialog strategies will be used as needed to ensure the Board's ability to listen effectively to stakeholder viewpoints and values. - 2.
+Each Board member shall receive as annual compensation for his/her services the sum equal to \$15,966, except for the Board Chair, whose compensation will be 20% greater than other Board members, as provided by local legislation.
 Board member compensation will be reviewed by June 30 of every odd-numbered year and adjusted, if deemed appropriate, consistent with current market data.

-Board members shall have reimbursable out-of-district travel pre-authorized by either the board Chair or Vice-Chair.
+Board members shall have reimbursable out-of-district travel pre-authorized by either the Board Chair or Vice-Chair.
 Pre-authorization is required for all in-state attendance of meetings or training sessions sponsored by the South Carolina School Boards Association (SCSBA), provided Horry County Schools is a member of the SCSBA.

-When board members incur expenses in carrying out their responsibilities as board members, they may be reimbursed from district funds in accordance with Horry County Schools Board Travel Guidelines upon submission of vouchers and supporting receipts consistent with District requirements.
-Board members will have the option to submit reimbursement for in-district travel expenses OR elect to be paid \$300 per month for indistrict travel.
-The board will annually review and approve travel guidelines pertaining to the board.
+When Board members incur expenses in carrying out their responsibilities as Board members, they may be reimbursed from district funds in accordance with Horry County Schools Board Travel Guidelines upon submission of vouchers and supporting receipts consistent with District requirements.
+Board members will have the option to submit reimbursement for in-district travel expenses OR elect to be paid \$300 per month for in-district travel.
+The Board will annually review and approve travel guidelines pertaining to the Board.

-- 3. The insurance programs administered by the District for personnel, except for the state insurance program, shall be made available to board members. - 4.
-Each Board member will have a 7500.00 dollar annual education fund available for special projects related to education.
-3750.00 is allocated from Jully 1 to January 10.
-3750.00 is allocated from January 11 to June 30th.
-The spending of those funds must be approved by the full board.
+3. The insurance programs administered by the District for personnel, except for the state insurance program, shall be made available to Board members.

+4. Effective with the 2020-21 fiscal year, each Board member will have an \$8,000.00 dollar annual education fund available for special projects related to education.
+All funds shall be allocated beginning each fiscal year from July 1 to the first Board meeting in June of the following calendar year.
+The spending of those funds must be approved by the full Board.
 The funds do not roll over to the next cycle.
-The funds are taken out of the undesignated reserves.
-If there are no undesignated reserves available these funds will not be allocated.
+The funds are taken out of the un-designated reserves.
+If there are no un-designated reserves available these funds will not be allocated.

-Adopted: 06-04-07; revised 01-04-10 revised 10-24-11
+Adopted: 06-04-07; Revised 01-04-10 Revised 10-24-11; Revised 8-25-14; Revised 2-6-17; Revised 3-6-17; Revised 09-28-20